-In this guide, we look at some real reasons for increased, or high electricity prices in
+In the guide below, we look specifically at what might be some of the main causes for increased, or high electricity prices.

 To illustrate this, we have put together several case studies and examples of notable countries high renewable energy % of electricity production, or high electricity prices.